pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

 .. |Q| replace:: :math:`|\textbf{Q}|`

-Horace stores the data produced in a neutron experiment in a 4-D dataset containing the full information about an experiment, which are called the "pixels".
+Horace stores the data produced in a neutron experiment in a 4-D dataset which are called the
+"pixels".
 These represent the neutron events measured during an experiment.
+The dataset also contains the rest of the full information about the experiment.

 Horace also creates a 4-dimensional histogram (binned) of these "pixels" represented in reciprocal space (``hkl-dE``) which we call the "image".
-This carries only limited information about the original data, mostly only the averaged intensity over the bins remains.
+This carries only limited information about the original data, i.e. only the averaged intensity over the bins remains.

 .. note::